 Mindstretchers opened the first outdoor Nature Kindergarten in Scotland in 2006 and 2008 with the underlying philosophy of Claire Warden as defined in her book Nature Kindergartens.
 These Kindergartens were run under the direction and management of Claire Warden and Niki Buchan who have a huge amount of experience as teachers, consultants and nursery managers and a great love of nature and the outdoors.
-Children from the age of 2 years spend about 80% of the day outdoors in all weathers.
+At Auchlone, children from the age of 2 years spend about 80% of the day outdoors in all weathers.
 They have access to the very naturalistic garden and to the wilder woods attached to the Kindergartens where they use tools to build dens, cook on fire and explore nature.

 Auchlone Nature Kindergarten

 "Imagine a world where the lines were harsh and unyielding, the textures were consistent and variation is unheard of.
 Does it inspire you?
 Now imagine a place where the carpet changes every day, the ceiling is a myriad of different colours, light, shadow and movement.
 The feelings and movement completely surround you, sometimes breezy, sometimes cold, others warm.
 Unexpected wonders fly by, sometimes full of colour and sometimes full of noise and movement.
 If we really want children to thrive we need to let their connection to nature nurture them."